 Salary Information and Career Outlook

-The BLS anticipated a 6% increase in the employment of lawyers (including custody lawyers) from 2014-2024, due to the continued demand for legal services.
-Although lawyers' salaries may depend largely on their specialty and location, the BLS reported that in May 2015, the overall median wage of lawyers was $115,820 annually.
+The BLS anticipated increase in the employment of lawyers, which is as fast as the average through 2028, due to the continued demand for legal services.
+Although lawyers' salaries may depend largely on their specialty and location, the BLS reported that in May 2018, professionals in the 90th percentile or higher earned $208,000 or more per year, whereas the bottom 10th percentile earned $58,220 or less per year.

 A custody lawyer helps their client obtain or retain ownership of their child/children, advising them before and after the trial.
 These lawyers must go through the necessary requirements of college and law school completion, in addition to licensure.